(586) 277-1069

 Sterling Heights, MI 48313

-Our reconstruction crews handle everything from minor drywall patches and baseboards to complete room rebuilds including framing, electrical, plumbing, drywall, flooring, cabinetry, countertops, painting, and trim.
+Our reconstruction crews manage everything from minor drywall patches and baseboards to complete room rebuilds including framing, electrical, plumbing, drywall, flooring, cabinetry, countertops, painting, and trim.
 Homeowners in Sterling Heights, Clinton Township, Shelby Township, Warren, and throughout Macomb County appreciate that they do not have to coordinate between a restoration company and a general contractor.
 We manage every trade, pull necessary permits, and ensure all work meets Michigan building codes.

 Water damage gets exponentially worse over time.
 Here is what happens if you wait.